Waseda University as a workplace for economists

 - Colleagues: most young and mid-career economists and some senior ones are doing very well, getting their papers published in top field journals.
 They try to be productive in a casual and friendly atmosphere.
 A group of research-active economists and political scientists has set up Center for Positive Political Economy with government funding.

 - Seminars: the school has several seminar series, some of which are done in English.
+You can see Waseda Institute of Political Economy website for English-speaking seminars.

 - Teaching load: not so heavy.
 I typically have three lectures (90 minutes x 15 classes per course) in spring, one lecture in fall, and four student seminars (with little or no preps) in each semester.